kyaswanth93/customBotConsole/ReadMe.txt

 ->Found error lies with odometric readings.

 [UPDATE]
-Created debugMain branch to push to master later, and to allow collaboration.
+Created debug branches to push to master later, and to allow collaboration.
-Current Working Branch: debugMain
+Current Working Debug Branch: debugKen branch debugBala branched from debugKen for use by balakumar-s

 [MERGE CONFLICT TEST - PASSED]
 Merge Conflicts Resolved.

+[UPDATE]
+Learnt how to resolve merge conflicts.
+->"No more merge conflict issues da Bala."